 Whenever you shop or make a transaction online, there's a chance an identity thief could intercept your personal information.
 Before you make your next online purchase, make sure the website is secure.
 If the URL starts with "https," then you should be safe.
-Identity theft protection services can also help protect your information when you're online.
+If you're concerned about web security, and want to browse anonymously, we suggest you sign up for one of the best VPN services to keep yourself safe online.

 Tech-savvy thieves hack into a variety of computer systems, from banks to retail chains, to steal credit card and bank information.
 Most organizations alert their customers to a security breach as soon as possible.
 If you receive this type of message, though, confirm whether your data has been compromised and then take steps to close your credit card if necessary.

 Though you do your best to act discreetly when typing your PIN at the ATM or your credit card numbers on your smartphone, there's always a chance someone is looking over your shoulder with the intent to steal your personal information.
 Stop shoulder surfers in their tracks by covering your screen with your hand as you enter personal data in a public setting.